beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 ```

 The 'rateEpochBranchRates' creates the epoch intervals (through transition times) and associates each epoch interval with an individual rate.
-Un this case, the rate referred to as 'epoch.rate01' is associated with the interval from time 0 to 0.00001 My, the rate 'epoch.rate02' is the rate from time 0.00001 My to 0.0001 My, and so on.
+In this case, the rate referred to as 'epoch.rate01' is associated with the interval from time 0 to 0.00001 My, the rate 'epoch.rate02' is the rate from time 0.00001 My to 0.0001 My, and so on.

 In addition, we can create a compound parameter which compiles all the epoch rates (on a natural scale).
 To this purpose, paste the following after the 'rateEpochBranchRates' block: